Zod-/jsVideoUrlParser/README.md

 ##URL Creation

-The VideoInfo objects can be turned back into a `'short'`, `'embed'` or `'long'` url where `'long'` is the default.
+The VideoInfo objects can be turned back into a `'short'`, `'long'`, `'embed'`, `'shortImage'`, `'longImage'` url where `'long'` is the default.
 Embedded links will be protocol relative.
+Image modes are for generating thumbnail urls for currently only YouTube videos.

 ```javascript
 > urlParser.create({